DivyaChoudhari/DBMS-ASSIGNMENT-GROUP-7/README.md

 The train_opdays entity stores information about the days that a train is operated.
 The travel_agent entity stores information about travel agents.
 Assumptions:
-1.1 train operates on s single route while 1 route may have multiple trains at different time.
+1. 1 train operates on s single route while 1 route may have multiple trains at different time.
 2. Coaches for a train are fixed to a particular train.
 3.1 ticket is for 1 seat and for 1 passenger
-4.Seats are fixed to a coach
+4.Seats are fixed to a coach.

-CREATE COMMANDS:
+5.Data entries of the months of September,October and November are shown.
+6.ROute between A to B And B to A are considered different.
+7.When a train gets delayed by more than 30 min that it is replaced by a standby train CREATE COMMANDS:
 1.create table delay_replace(schedule int,delay_time int,replacement_id int);
 2.create table driver(driver_id int primary key,first_name varchar(20),last_name varchar(20),residence varchar(25),rest_day varchar(25));